frlinh/game-analysis/README.md

 ![Screen Shot 2022-08-28 at 3 47 46 PM](https://user-images.githubusercontent.com/100393032/187097713-9c51e668-249d-472d-9466-a71f711a2c6f.png)

-Columns were dropped, and testing was provided to ensure the Machine learning models would run correctly (this includes columns with unneccassry strings, or integers not relevant to the analysis).
+Columns were dropped, and testing was provided to ensure the Machine learning models would run correctly (this includes columns with strings, or integers not relevant to the analysis).

 ![image](https://user-images.githubusercontent.com/100393032/187097994-913258a6-f9e7-4e93-a412-3f096dee96b0.png)